Ephesto: Ephesto (2006–2021)

-Panterita del Ring returns (2021-present)
+Return of Panterita del Ring (2021–present)

-From 2021, he revived the Panterita del Ring gimmick to team with his son, Panterita del Ring Jr., who would eventually be re-gimmicked as the second Máscara Dorada.
+On May 28, 2021, Ephesto revived the Panterita del Ring gimmick to team with his son, Panterita del Ring Jr., in the family-oriented Copa Dinastia ("Dynasties Cup") tournament.
+They were eliminated in the first round by Espíritu Negro and Rey Cometa.
+The following month, he was paired with Gemelo Diablo II for the Torneo Nacional de Parejas Increibles, defeating Cometa and Raziel in the first round, before losing to Blue Panther Jr. and Sansón in the quarter-finals.
+On September 2, 2022, he participated in a torneo cibernetico for the Copa Independencia ("Independence Cup"), but was eliminated early by eventual winner Místico.
+The next night, he unsuccessfully challenged El Terrible for the Mexican National Heavyweight Championship.
+On June 11, 2023, he and his son lost to Dr. Karonte I and Místico in the first round of the Copa Dinastia tournament.
+They entered the tournament again on June 16, 2024, this time with his son repackaged as the second Máscara Dorada.
+After defeating Valiente and Valiente Jr. in the first round, they lost to Stuka Jr. and Hijo del Stuka Jr. in the semi-finals.

+New Japan Pro-Wrestling (2005, 2017)

+As Safari, he debuted for New Japan Pro-Wrestling (NJPW) in December 2005 as part of the "Battle Final" tour, working alongside Sangre Azteca as a tag team.
+In January 2017, as Ephesto, he returned to Japan to compete in Fantastica Mania 2017, the annual tour co-produced by CMLL and NJPW.

 Personal life

-Ephesto's brother, Jesús Parra Ramírez, also works for CMLL under the name "Lucifierno" and has previously worked under ring names such as Hooligan, El Hombre Sin Nombre (years after Ephesto used the same name) and Último Rebelde.
-For years there was a common misconception among lucha libre fans that Ephesto, Último Guerrero, and Hooligan were all brothers.
-All three come from the "Lagunero" area in Mexico and early in their professional wrestling career, the three stuck together to try to break into wrestling.
+Ephesto's brother, Jesús Parra Ramírez, worked for CMLL under the name "Lucifierno" and previously worked under ring names such as Hooligan, El Hombre Sin Nombre (years after Ephesto used the same name) and Último Rebelde.
+For years, there was a common misconception among lucha libre fans that Ephesto, Último Guerrero and Hooligan were all brothers.
+All three come from the "Lagunero" area in Mexico, and early in their professional wrestling career, the three stuck together to try to break into wrestling.
 This shared experience caused them to sometimes refer to each other as "Brother" even though no familiar relationship exists between Último Guerrero and the Parra brothers.
 Ephesto's nephew made his CMLL debut in 2014 under the name "El Rebelde".